dangtv/BIRDS/webpage/employee.md

 -residents(E,B,G) :- residents(E,B,G), not blacklist(E), ¬ voter(E,B).
 ```

-The constraint `⊥ :- voter(NAME,BIRTH_DATE), blacklist(NAME).` ensures that no person in the black list can be inserted to the view `voter`.
+The constraint `⊥ :- voter(NAME,BIRTH_DATE), blacklist(NAME).` ensures that no person in the blacklist can be inserted to the view `voter`.
 Updated data in the view `voter` is reflected to the source relation `residents` by the last two rules.

 Verifying and compiling the update strategy into SQL: